Driftfich/University-Stuff/Programmierung/Beleg/README.md

 - path of **index.html** file in the **config.h** file
 - path of **media.csv** file in the **config.h** file
 - **MAX_INPUT_LENGTH** makro in the **config.h** file, to allow bigger/smaller inputs for the fields name, borrower, author and the search query.
 If **MAX_INPUT_LENGTH** equals a negative number, the limit will be removed.
 Try this option with caution, as it can be used for a buffer overflow.
 Default value is currently 800 char.
+- **MAX_POSTD_LENGTH** makro in the **config.h** file, to allow larger/smaller post data requests.
+This maximum is set, to avoid buffer overflows.
+Change with caution.
+To disable limit, set to a negative int value.
+Default is 32000 Chars (32KB).

 **activate/deactivate debuging...**
 - **permanently** by outcommenting/commenting **#define DEBUG** in the **config.h** file